arduino/arduino-ide/docs/development.md

 ### Bundle the Application

-If you want to bundle the application, execute the followings:
+If you want to bundle the application, execute the following:

 1. Rebuild the native dependencies for electron